 First of all, motion sensors in different rooms could help to turn on smart lights automatically to avoid accidents while walking in the dark.
 You could place them next to the bed, into the bathroom, hallway, or any other place where you could benefit from automatic lights.

 Secondly, you could place outdoor motion sensors outside of the house to detect any unusual activities.
 Motion in the garden at night can be set to send a notification or even trigger an alarm to scare the intruder away.

 Thirdly, motion sensors in the kitchen or bathroom could send a notification if it does not detect any movement for a certain time.
-You could again give a call or send somebody to check on them.
+You could again give them a call or send somebody to check on them.

 Contact sensors can be placed in different places to check on the daily routine of the elderly.
-For example, placing it on the medicine closet helps to make sure the person has taken the daily medicine.
+For example, placing it in the medicine closet helps to make sure the person has taken the daily medicine.
 In case nobody used the medicine closet for some time, the smart home would send a notification.
-You could give a call to check on the person if everything is ok.
+You could give them a call to check on the person if everything is ok.

 These sensors are very useful also for making sure all windows and doors are closed.
-You can monitor sensors status (opened or closed) from the app and if you notice that something has been forgotten, you could give the person a call.
+You can monitor sensors’ status (opened or closed) from the app and if you notice that something has been forgotten, you could give the person a call.
 Set up an alert if some window or door has been forgotten open for more than some specified time.

 All the mentioned devices above can really make a difference for the house.
 They bring higher safety for the elderly as well as less worry to the people who care about them.
 If you are looking for inspiration for devices, check out the list here.